Frequently Asked Questions

 Like calendars, which are spreadsheets, they provide a broader scope of detail on a single page, which makes it easier to locate information quickly.
 The format also helps learning communities to develop programs in their language to

-meet their elementary and secondary school mathematics needs [interestingly the spreadsheets in k-12math.info can be copied and pasted into Excel spreadsheets with both the text and URLs
+meet their elementary and secondary school mathematics needs [interestingly the spreadsheets in k-12math.info can be copied into an online spreadsheets with both the text and URLs

 being copied.
-A simple spreadsheet program could be written that could automatically create a bibliography that could be used to help write the materials].
+A simple spreadsheet program could be written that could automatically create a bibliography that could be used to help teach or write the materials].

 4. Why does K-12math.info have a universal copyright notice on it?